The right to health is a fundamental human right. It means the right of everyone to the highest attainable standard of physical and mental health.

 Social determinants of health

-The right to health is an inclusive right.
-This means that it includes not only the right to health services, but also to the wide range of factors which help us to achieve the highest attainable standard of health (the social determinants of health).
-Health is socially determined by the conditions in which we are born, we grow and age, and in which we live and work.
+The right to health is therefore an inclusive right.
+This means that it includes not only the right to health services, but also to the wide range of things that help us live in good health - the ‘social determinants of health’.

 - social support